Installing an egress basement window

 Photo 16: Caulk around the window

-Apply a generous bead of caulk around the treated wood frame to create a seal behind the nailing fin of the window.
+Apply a generous bead of caulk around the treated wood frame to create a seal behind the nailing fin of the basement window.
 Set the window in place, check it for level, and drive screws or nails through the nailing fin to secure it to the frame.
 Some manufacturers specify that the fin must be nailed, not screwed.

-Installing the window (Photos 15 –17) will go quickly compared with the prep work.
+Installing the basement window (Photos 15 –17) will go quickly compared with the prep work.
 Most manufacturers include complete installation instructions with every window.
 Read through them to check for variations from our procedure.
 The trim work will vary according to the style of your home.
 The exterior finish could pose some problems because most foundation walls are coated with rubbery tar below the soil level.
 We chose to cover the entire exposed foundation around the window and inside the well with metal lath and stucco.
 If you have lap siding, you may choose to apply furring strips to the concrete and carry the lap siding down into the well area.
 On the interior, we trimmed the window with tile rather than the more traditional wood sill and casing; however, wood trim also will work well.

 Egress Window Choices